-Local authorities have to assess any adult that appears to have a need for care and support.
+Local authorities have to assess any adult who appears to have a need for care and support.
 An assessment should happen even if the authority thinks that the adult is unlikely to have eligible needs or be eligible for local authority funding.

 Assessments can be in different formats, depending on where you live and your level of need.
 For example, it may not be appropriate for someone with complex needs to have an assessment over the phone.
 It’s common for local authorities to use some sort of ‘triage’ process to decide which type of assessment would be appropriate.
 Assessments can be: